Methods used in the Kanarek Lab

 CRISPR-based individual gene knockouts

-We use the most up-to-date genetic tools available in order to study folate in a rigorous way.
+We use the most up-to-date genetic tools available in order to study metabolic adaptability in a rigorous way.
 We really like to perturb genes when we study them so we can have a powerful handle to assess the function of the studied genes.

 In vivo tumor models

-In order to identify new folate-related vulnerabilities of tumors, and to study whole-body homeostasis of folate in tumor-bearing organisms, we use models that are as close as possible to the human disease, such as orthotopic xenografts and patient-derived xenografts.
+In order to study immune cell adaptability in tumors, and to research cancer cells in their primary or secondary location, we use models that are as close as possible to the human disease, such as orthotopic xenografts and patient-derived xenografts.

-As part of our research we are required to maintain expertise in cutting-edge molecular biology tools: cloning, gene targeting, mutagenesis, and synthetic genes are just some of the tools we need to apply in order to robustly study cellular and organismal regulation and sensing of folate.
+As part of our research we are required to maintain expertise in cutting-edge molecular biology tools: cloning, gene targeting, mutagenesis, and synthetic genes are just some of the tools we need to apply in order to robustly study cellular metabolic adaptation.

 We study signal transduction, transcription, apoptosis, DNA damage, and other cellular processes that require comprehensive biochemical work.